-When we think about museums in Brisbane, our incredible Queensland Museum at South Bank always comes to mind.
+When we think about museums in Brisbane, our incredible Queensland Museum and Sciencentre at South Bank always comes to mind.
 But did you know that we have many other museums throughout the city and in South-East Queensland that are perfect for families?
 These are our favourites.
 Click through on each to find out more or read our reviews.

 Museums in Brisbane for families